Gepetto/robotpkg/README.txt

 This part of the documentation deals with creating and modifying packages.

-3.1  Creating a new package
+3.1  Package files, directories and contents

 Whenever you're preparing a package, there are a number of files involved which are described in the following sections.